 Trumpet player Dave Banks has returned to northeast Ohio after a 20-year career in Las Vegas where he performed in more than 4,000 shows.
 In Las Vegas, Dave worked with many famous entertainers and was a member of the Lou Elias Relief Orchestra.
 Dave has also performed with the Nevada Symphony Orchestra, The Las Vegas Philharmonic and the Nevada Chamber Orchestra.
 He also was a trumpet instructor and assistant director of bands at the University of Nevada.
 He is a member of the faculty of Walsh Jesuit High School, where he teaches music and drama.
 Dave regularly performs with the Jack Schantz Jazz Unit and Ernie Krivda’s Fat Tuesday Big Band.
 He also leads his own group, the Dave Banks Big Band.

-Johnny Cochran, Saxophone
+Johnny Cochran, Tenor Saxophone

 A native of Cleveland’s southwest side, Johnny Cochran attended Cleveland School of the Arts and Cuyahoga Community College simultaneously during high school, studying saxophone with Ernie Krivda.
 He has had the opportunity to perform with artists such as Clark Terry, Carl Allen, Jason and Wynton Marsalis, Randy Brecker, Mike Lee, Billy Hart, and Rodney Whitaker.
 Johnny studied with Gary Bartz at the Oberlin Conservatory of Music.
 While the saxophone is his primary instrument, Johnny also is proficient in piano, drums, and several other woodwind instruments.

-Paul Hungerford, Trombone
+Paul Hungerford, Bass Trombone

 Cleveland Jazz Orchestra charter member Paul Hungerford received his undergraduate and master’s degrees in trombone performance from Cleveland State University along with his teaching certificate.
 He was a trombone student of James Taylor and a bass trombone student of Ed Anderson.
 A charter member of both the CJO and the Cleveland Pops Orchestra, Paul also is a member of the Heritage Brass Quintet.
 He has played with many big band performers including Tommy Dorsey and Glenn Miller.
 Paul is currently the band and orchestra director at Wiley Middle School in the Cleveland Heights/University Heights School District.

-John Klayman, Saxophone
+John Klayman, Lead Tenor Saxophone

 Cleveland Jazz Orchestra charter member John Klayman is the CJO’s featured tenor sax soloist.
 He has toured with the Tommy Dorsey Orchestra and has performed with the Jack Schantz Jazz Unit.
 A guest soloist and clinician at numerous regional universities, Klayman also has appeared with Tony Bennett, Johnny Mathis, Paquito D’Rivera, the Four Lads, Bob Hope, the Temptations, and Manhattan Transfer, among others.
 John’s tenor is featured on recordings by vocalist Barbara Knight and the CJO, Grupo Brasil, Paul Ferguson, the Cleveland Orchestra, and Janan.
 John also has worked on jingles for Higbee’s, the Glidden Corp. and the Plain Dealer.

-Jim Rupp, Percussion
+Jim Rupp, Drums